 Haggling Hotel Prices in Pattaya

 By all means try haggling a deal, especially during low season at lower end guest houses which can’t be booked on-line.
 Many will offer you discounted rates for long term stays.
-If you want a good hotel deal in Pattaya, please start by using this Pattaya hotels and deal tips page.

 How to Find the Value of Goods in Thailand